Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 “Today, I personally regret and sincerely apologize that I denied the suffering of Armenians who endured one of the greatest atrocities of the 20th century, the Armenian genocide.”

 If the recent turn of events in Turkey’s coarsened democratic landscape is succinctly disheartening, the emergence of more and more people willing to come to shed some fetters of the troubled past would be a source of consolation.

-People with real and perceived links to Gulen community are regarded from conservative, religious quarters of society who constitute the backbone of Turkey’s socio-political structure and emerge as the core supporters of nationalist reading of the Turkish history.
+People with real and perceived links to the Gulen community are regarded from conservative, religious quarters of society who constitute the backbone of Turkey’s socio-political structure and emerge as the core supporters of nationalist reading of Turkish history.

-But that social setting comes to fall apart during AKP era given the fact that an Islamist government does everything available at its disposal to throttle civil society, and choke off members of a faith-based movement, fellow Muslims.
+But that social setting comes to fall apart during the AKP era given the fact that an Islamist government does everything available at its disposal to throttle civil society, and choke off members of a faith-based movement, fellow Muslims.

 Sympathizers or media outlets affiliated with Gulen Movement, too, had long taken a stance on the Armenian question similar to the Turkish government.
 Not anymore.

 Still, a radical reckoning with problematic parts of Turkey’s modern history is not a common practice.

 “It’s not a general pattern yet.
 However, there is certainly a growing body of Gulenists, especially with higher education levels, who question the state position.
 I believe this trend will continue,” veteran journalist Aslan said, sharing his observations over evident changes that take place within the Gulen community.

 “Some Gulenist intellectuals were privately acknowledging the Armenian Genocide but due to societal and state pressure, they have refrained from publicly saying it.
 This has been changing and we see more of them publicly speaking their minds,” he noted.